abahraoui/GraphADT/README.md

 This is Team 19's solution to the Graph Coursework.
 Welcome! 👋

+Here is a [link to our GitLab repository](https://gitlab.cis.strath.ac.uk/ykb20128/graphadt_team19) where you will be able too see all our commits.

 ## Running the project

 Since our application is a web application, you need to run both the server and the client at the same time.